 We have recently increased our term deposit rates to provide customers with an attractive investment option in this historically low interest rate environment.
 The interests of our deposit customers were strongly considered as part of our recent pricing changes in this unprecedented environment.

 We increased our five-month and 12-month term deposit rates by 25 basis points.
 The seven-month special term deposit rate has not changed.

 Visit our COVID-19 personal help page for details.

-This measure will benefit retirees with account-based pensions and similar products by reducing the need to sell investment assets to fund minimum drawdown requirements.
+This measure will benefit retirees with account-based pensions by reducing the need to sell investment assets to fund minimum drawdown requirements.

 Mike is a 66 years old retiree with a superannuation account-based pension.